gardener/gardener/docs/api-reference/operator.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Values are the deployment values used in the creation of the ControllerDeployment in the garden cluster.</p>
+<p>Values are the deployment values used in the creation of the ControllerDeployment in the virtual garden cluster.</p>
 </td>
 </tr>
 <tr>